 -Seminar: As with last semester, seminar is a class "taught" entirely by guest speakers.
 Basically, IMD brings in interesting people and has them tell us about their work, their current projects, the state of our art or the state of the industry...whatever is relevant to us at IMD.
 Last night, our first seminar speaker was none other than Robert Zemeckis (of Back to the Future and Polar Express fame, among many many others).
 He is teaching a motion capture class at USC this semester, using the techniques he learned/developed on Polar Express, Monster House, and his latest one, Beowulf.
 The lecture last night was a general overview of where this type of filmmaking stands, and we got to see production footage of Beowulf, which was pretty awesome.
 It was interesting to see what gaps existed in Bob's knowledge (he had never heard of the uncanny valley phenomenon, for instance, and had no comment for our questions about the copyright issues of motion capture filmmaking), as well as what his vision is for this art form in the future.

--Visual Expression: The jury is still out on this one, as we haven't met yet, but I will say this: It's a seven hour photography and film class taught on Saturdays.
+Visual Expression: The jury is still out on this one, as we haven't met yet, but I will say this: It's a seven hour photography and film class taught on Saturdays.
 Again, I'll withhold my opinion until we've actually had a class, but I think we can all agree that this will probably be my least favorite class.

 -Relocation: Sadly, Renae and I have decided that we can't stay at our current place next year.
 It's really, REALLY nice, but the rent is just too high.
 The realtor who found us this place is working with us to find something a little more reasonable.
 In addition, we'll be adding Al and Mike (friends from Interactive...their pictures are in this blog someplace I'm sure) as roommates, which should be tres fun.
 Bridget, the realtor, has a couple places for us to check out early next week, so the search has begun in earnest.
 Here's hoping for something WITH Internet and WITHOUT bars on the windows!